DreamYuanStarSoul/AndroidHealthcareAppDevelopment/Methods.md

 ##Insert image to drawable

-1. Right click on res, new Image Asset
+1. Right click on res, new Image Asset;
-2. On Asset type choose Action Bar and Tab Icons
+2. On Asset type choose Action Bar and Tab Icons;
-3. Choose the image path
+3. Choose the image path;
-4. Give your image a name in Resource name
+4. Give your image a name in Resource name;
-5. Next->Finish
+5. Next->Finish.

 The image will be saved in the /res/drawable folder!
 (http://stackoverflow.com/questions/29047902/how-to-add-an-image-to-the-drawable-folder-in-android-studio)

 ##Depreciated usage and update:
 fill_parent --> march_parent

+##GridLayout

+1. GridLayout is in use only after Android 4.0, API Level = 14.
+Make sure that we don't make compatible mistake;
+2. Column and row start from 0 and end at n-1;